 Facts about Methane Archaea

-• Methane production is ancient: Methanogens were among the earliest life forms on Earth, thriving in extreme environments.
+Methane production is ancient: Methanogens are among the earliest life forms on Earth, thriving in extreme environments.
 This type of microbe has existed for over three billion years.

-• Historical Discovery: Methanogens were discovered in the 1970s and initially known for their roles in swamps and landfills.
+Historical Discovery: Methanogens are discovered in the 1970s and initially known for their functions in swamps and landfills.

 While methane-producing microbes in the human body serve essential functions, an imbalance can lead to health issues.
 Understanding and addressing these issues with the help of can promote digestive health and overall well-being.